Package 'BiocNeighbors'

 Description

-A class to hold the vantage point tree for exact nearest neighbor identification.
+A class to hold parameters for the vantage point (VP) tree algorithm for exact nearest neighbor identification.

 Usage